 Foreign investors interested in company registration in Singapore must be aware of the fact that there are special requirements when hiring foreign employees.
 The first requirement is applying for the employment visa on behalf of the worker based on the previously sent and signed employment agreement.

 Apart from respecting all the provisions in relation with the employment contract, a Singapore company must also register with the Central Provident Fund (CPF) in order to pay the insurance and social contributions.
 Singapore companies could also include certain benefits in the labor contracts of their employees, such as private health insurance.
 Our Singapore company formation agents can explain the requirements of the Employment Law in terms of hiring foreign workers and the available employment permits.

 The legislation in Singapore is quite strict about employment and the rights employees have.
 Other requirements of the Employment Law in Singapore state that an employee’s salary must be paid at least once a month.
 Employees earning less than 2,000 S$ benefit from special conditions and their employment must be done under certain circumstances.
 They must benefit from a certain timetable that does not exceed 44 hours per week.

 Apart from the rights mentioned above, individuals working within companies in Singapore must also benefit from the following:

 In return, all employees have the obligation of performing their duties with care and diligence.
 One of these duties refers to the disclosure or misuse of confidential information which is prohibited.

-For foreign investors wanting to open a business our company formation agents in Singapore will provide all the important information.
+For foreign investors wanting to open a company in Singapore our company formation agents will provide all the important information.
 You can also contact us for details about hiring personnel in Singapore.